 After a few hundred years of chronic power struggles between the popes and the imperial dynasty, the papacy prevailed to become the supreme ruler of the “Holy Roman Empire“.
 With intrigues & power-plays, the popes had hijacked the Christian Church & Roman State, which then directed a systematic onslaught upon the true saints of God who opposed the corruptions.
 These papal persecutions involved crusades, inquisitions, massacres, tortures & executions of the most cruel nature.
 All commerce with those deemed “heretics” was forbidden and could be subject to the same treatment; thus no one could buy nor sell who was not loyal to the Roman Church Empire.

 Such significant historical events of Papal Power thoroughly correspond with the prophesies of the Antichrist Power, which is why there had been such general consensus on this point for centuries among the many learned theologians guided by prophetic patterns.
-However, recognition of what was once so recognized has been forgotten and nearly lost due to the countermoves of Papal Rome.
+However, what was once so recognized has been forgotten and nearly lost due to the countermoves of Papal Rome.

 This antichrist era marks the period of 1260 years in which we are now towards the end, and according to Daniel 12:7, there will be a final blow which signals the completion of this period – when the power of the holy people has been completely shattered, these things shall be finished.
 It is chilling to contemplate the power of God’s holy people being completely shattered, yet that end marks the time of Christ’s return upon the sounding of the seventh trumpet!